vidavakil/RoboND-Kinematics-Project/writeup.md

                      [                 0,                 0,           0,             1]])
 ```

-To derive individual transformations per each joint (e.g., `Ti_j`s), I simply replaced the parameters of the corresponding joint/link in the above formula.
+To derive individual transformations per each joint (e.g., Ti_j's), I simply replaced the parameters of the corresponding joint/link in the above formula.
 For example, to derive the transformation matrix for joint 2, I did the following:

 ```
         T1_2 = Ti.subs({q: q2, d: d2, alpha: alpha1, a: a1})